imran1509/LW-Tasks/Everyday Summary/Everyday-Summary.md

 I chose this solution because it is lightweight, scalable, and well-integrated with Kubernetes.
 Prometheus efficiently gathers and stores real-time metrics while offering built-in alerting via Alertmanager.
 Grafana enables intuitive visualization with customizable dashboards and supports multiple data sources.
 This combination is ideal for monitoring Kubernetes clusters, diagnosing issues, and setting up alerts, all while maintaining cost efficiency.

+Following this, David assigned me the next task, which involved enhancing the observability stack by introducing Grafana Tempo and OpenTelemetry.
+Additionally, I was required to deploy a multi-tier test application to demonstrate its tracing capabilities.